nathanwelsh8/battlefleets/README.md

 ## FUTURE RELEASE(priority ranked):

-1. Change buttons to ones similar to <back> on leaderboard as they look better. * IMPLEMENTED 01(02)/02/2018 *
+1. Change buttons to ones similar to <back> on leaderboard as they look better.
+IMPLEMENTED 01(02)/02/2018
  2. Online leaderboard so people can comapare scores livetime.
 3. Refined scoring system to stop their being a limit to highscores.
 IMPLEMENTED 02/02/2018
 4. Turret which tracks mouse pos and fires.
-5. Added Music, its now decent, cinematic. cool probably because I own/made none of it. these guys made it Ender Guney: https://www.youtube.com/watch?v=jMW7dLH9PJE and Bensound https://www.bensound.com/royalty-free-music/track/epic worth a look if you cheap like me and dont want to pay.
+5. Added Music, its now decent, cinematic, cool.
+     Probably because I own/made none of it. these guys made it Ender Guney: https://www.youtube.com/watch?v=jMW7dLH9PJE
+     and Bensound https://www.bensound.com/royalty-free-music/track/epic
+     worth a look if you cheap like me and dont want to pay.